Draqneel/source_assigment/README.md

 # API doc

 In target architecture we should use AirFlow (or similar lib) for scheduling our calculations.
-But now we have to main endpoits:
+But now we have two main endpoits:

 [raw recalculation](https://github.com/Draqneel/source_assigment/blob/de9a00d03c9623a9d04653bac043dbdcd4038ff3/main.py#L45)
 [ods recalculation (relational layer)](https://github.com/Draqneel/source_assigment/blob/de9a00d03c9623a9d04653bac043dbdcd4038ff3/main.py#L55)